Polish prisoners of war in World War II: Invasion of Poland

 About 300 Polish POWs were executed by soldiers of the German 15th Motorized Infantry Regiment in Ciepielów on 9 September 1939.

 During the German invasion of Poland, which started World War II, hundreds of thousands of Polish soldiers became prisoners of war.
 During the invasion, Nazi Germany carried out a number of atrocities involving Polish prisoners of war (POWs).
 Historians have identified over sixty instances of Polish prisoners being shot in captivity.
 The first documented massacres of Polish POWs took place as early as the first day of the war; others quickly followed (ex. the Serock massacre of 5 September).
 During that period, the Wehrmacht is estimated to have mass-murdered at least 3,000 Polish POWs, with the largest atrocities being the Ciepielów massacre of 8 September 1939 (~300 victims) and the Zambrów massacre of 13–14 September (~200 victims).
 Most of those atrocities are classified as war crimes of the Wehrmacht.

 As a prelude to The Holocaust, Polish POWs of Jewish origin were routinely selected and shot on the spot.
 Those who survived were imprisoned with the other soldiers, but eventually separated from the ethnic Poles through racial screenings.
 In December 1939 the German military authorities initiated the process of releasing the Jewish privates and NCOs from Stalags.
 When Operation Reinhard commenced, they shared the same fate as other Jews.
 Only the fate of the Jewish officers was different.
 They remained in Oflags and majority of them survived the war.

 German atrocities against Poles have been explained due to widespread historical anti-Polish sentiment among the Germans, encouraged by Nazi propaganda, which described Poles as German-hating Untermenschen.
 Wehrmacht communiqués warned soldiers against the alleged "fanatic" hatred of Poles towards the Germans and warned them to expect guerrilla warfare, sabotage and diversion.
 In particular, German officers often treated Polish soldiers of disorganized units captured behind German lines as partisans, not as regular soldiers, and felt justified in ordering their summary executions; similar treatment befell members of the Polish paramilitary formations and ad-hoc citizens watches formed before and during the campaign to aid the Polish army.
 This has been compounded by the lack of preparation, resources, and will to secure surrendered Polish soldiers.
 German atrocities against Polish POWs have been discussed in the context of German later and even more extreme atrocities against Soviet POWs, as setting the stage for them.
-They have also led a number of historians to conclude that Germany violated the Geneva convection from early days of the war.
+They have also led a number of historians to conclude that Germany violated the Geneva convention from the earliest days of the war.